Chapter-tier program

 Two tiers, one pipeline.

-Local EDGE solves the other side of the equation: bringing the EDGE model to the chapter level, where the funnel is wider, the cadence is friendlier, and the on-ramp is closer to home.
+Local EDGE handles the other side.
+We bring the model to your chapter, where there's room for more people, the cadence is friendlier, and the on-ramp is right at home.

 How a chapter starts

-For chapters interested in bringing EDGE to their region, the path has two parts.
-They're sequenced — Part 1 establishes the local relationship muscle, Part 2 graduates the chapter into the proven 5-step growth framework.
-A chapter can't shortcut to Part 2 — Part 1 has to happen first.
+If you want to bring EDGE to your region, the path has two parts and they go in order.
+Part 1 builds the local relationship muscle.
+Part 2 graduates you into the 5-step growth framework that's already working.
+You can't skip to Part 2 — Part 1 has to come first.

 Part 1 — Local Mentorship

 What it is.
-The chapter runs its own mentor-mentee pairings using chapter senior leaders + chapter emerging talent.
-Wider funnel, friendlier cadence, on-ramp close to home.
+Your chapter runs its own mentor-mentee pairings using your senior leaders and your emerging talent.
+Wider funnel, friendlier pace, on-ramp close to home.

-What it requires.
-A chapter board committed to an annual rhythm.
-A handful of senior chapter members willing to mentor for a year.
-The willingness to operate without a price tag (mentees don't pay).
+What it takes.
+A board that'll commit to an annual rhythm.
+A handful of senior members willing to mentor for a year.
+And the willingness to run it without charging mentees.

 Part 2 — EDGE Expansion (5-step playbook)

 What it is.
-Once a chapter has run Local Mentorship for a year, the chapter qualifies to adopt the full AREAA Growth Playbook through EDGE — the same 5-step framework that's won the AREAA national year-over-year membership signup contest.
+Once you've run Local Mentorship for a year, your chapter qualifies to pick up the full AREAA Growth Playbook through EDGE — the same 5-step framework chapters running EDGE have used to perform strongly in the national membership signup contest.

-What it produces.
-A chapter operating on the proven 5-step rhythm.
-Measurable membership growth.
-A real chance at the AREAA national year-over-year membership contest.
+What you get.
+A chapter running on the 5-step rhythm.
+Real, measurable membership growth.
+And a shot at winning the national contest.

 The gate matters.
-The 5-step playbook only works when the chapter has already developed the relationship muscle that Local Mentorship builds.
-Skipping Part 1 turns the playbook into a checklist that decays inside a year.
+The 5-step playbook only works once you've built the relationship muscle that Part 1 develops.
+Skip Part 1 and the playbook turns into a checklist.
+The Part 1 work is what makes it stick.

 Part 2 in detail